Smartbite

 Step 4: By combining pantry inventory with selected recipes, Smartbite instantly generates a streamlined shopping list, making meal prep and grocery runs faster and smarter.

 This project deepened my understanding of building human-centered, AI-powered tools and apps.
-I gained valuable hands-on experience with various tools such as Zapier, Softr, and Airtable, which allowed me to manage workflows efficiently.
-Most importantly, this experience strengthened my ability to think like a product designer, emphasizing a focus on user needs, testing of assumptions, and the importance of building an MVP to save time, money, and resources.
+I gained valuable hands-on experience with tools such as Zapier, Softr, and Airtable, which allowed me to manage workflows efficiently.
+Most importantly, this experience strengthened my ability to think like a product designer, focusing on the end-to-end user experience, user needs, testing of assumptions, and the importance of building an MVP to save time, money, and resources.